CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 - The action will call a function in our API client
 - The API client will make an HTTP `POST` request

 Starting from the outside as usual, we'll start with the `NewRestarantForm` component.
 We want to reproduce the failure from the E2E test at the unit level.
-We should specify, when you click the send button, it should call a function prop--which in production will be wired to an action in our store.
+We should specify, when you click the send button, it should call a function prop—which in production will be wired to an action in our store.
 Now, the E2E test failure didn't tell us that we need to send along the restaurant name entered in the form, but we can go ahead and specify that that should be passed to the store, too.
 Otherwise we would need to go back through our stack to pass it along.

 ## Unit Testing the Component